 You can paint over polyurethane caulk with proper preparation.
 To paint over polyurethane caulk, you need to sand the caulk first and then apply a primer coating to allow the paint to stick.
 This is because polyurethane caulk is usually shiny and moisture-resistant since it’s commonly used on building exteriors.

 So to paint over the caulk, you need to make it less shiny and more textured and sandpaper will help to achieve this.
-You should also know that water-based and oil-based paints stick to polyurethane caulk.
+Both, water-based and oil-based paints stick to polyurethane caulk.

 Builder’s caulk can also be painted over.
 The caulking compound has similar features with decorator’s caulk but builder’s caulk is usually thicker and water-resistant.
 This means that before you can paint over builder’s caulk, you need to sand lightly to make the caulk accept the paint.